Impact and Statistics

 Calgary

-According to Calgary Police Service, three of the 21 homicides recorded in 2023 were domestic-motivated (Calgary Police Service, 2024)
+According to the Calgary Police Service, out of five homicides recorded in the 4th quarter of 2024, two were domestic-related.

 Alberta